-On what grounds can the court intervene during an arbitration?
+27 On what grounds can the court intervene during an arbitration?

-Courts can intervene in the process of an arbitration upon request of any of the parties to designate and substitute one or more arbitrators and decide on challenges to arbitrators' appointment.
-They also decide on the arbitrators' remuneration and costs in case of conflict among parties and arbitrators.
+Courts can intervene in the process of an arbitration upon request of any of the parties to designate and substitute one or more arbitrators ITALY Munari Cavani and decide on challenges to arbitrators' appointment.
+They also decide on the arbitrators' remuneration and costs in cases of conflict among parties and arbitrators.
 Finally, courts may extend the deadline for issuing the final award.
 The above powers may be expressly excluded by agreement of the parties.

-Furthermore, courts have to support the arbitrators in the process of taking evidence and have the exclusive power to issue interim relief.
+Furthermore, courts must support the arbitrators in the process of taking evidence and have the exclusive power to issue interim relief.